baaslaawe/Windows-10-UWP-Dictionary-App/README.md

 MainPage.xaml.cs | This class contains the main functionality of the MainPage.xaml page.
 This page controls the navigation to and from pages, what functions are called when certain buttons or pages are clicked, which parts of the application are visable and when to query the database.
 Settings.xaml.cs | This class controls the functionality of the Settings.xaml page.
 It contains all the logic behind the settings options, error handling and page navigation.
 ViewWord.xaml.cs | This class controls the functionality of the ViewWord.xaml page.
 This page contains the logic behind the buttons clicked (example: favourites, speech, delete), loads the full details of the word and page navigation.
+Words.cs | Getters and Setters for the Words table in the database.
+Common.cs | This class contains variables for the database, columns and pivot item pages.
+Database.cs | This class controls all the SELECT, INSERT, DELETE and UPDATE queries to the database.

 ### **SQLite**
 The SQLite database has all the words for the dictionary stored on a local database.
 This database also stores the users data such as what words were recently viewed and which words were favourited.